Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

 <!-- ### Alternative explanation of the "origin' of interstitial state -->

 This also provides an alternative explanation of the origin of interstitial states in electrides.
-From a linear combination of atomic orbtials (LCAO) perspective, the existance of interstitial states is a direct consequence of the orthogonality of the atomic basis -- low-lying states are localised on the atoms so that higher energy states needs to be orthogonal to them.
+From a LCAO perspective, the existance of interstitial states is a direct consequence of the orthogonality of the atomic basis -- low-lying states are localised on the atoms and high energy states needs to be orthogonal to them, hence are "pushed" out of the atomic region.
 At certain geometry, the bonding orbitals formed by the in-phase combination of atomic orbitals will have their peaks at the interstitial region, causing its eigen-energy to be higher than the potential barrier.